 UNDERSTANDING WIND POWER GENERATORS FOR HOME USE

-Concerns for the environment and the desire to be independent from utility cause increasing interest in various renewable energy sources.
+Concerns for the environment and the desire to be independent from utility cause genuine interest in various renewable energy sources.
 There is plenty of information on this subject scattered throughout the web.
 It is just not always easy to quickly find reliable practical data among a myriad of web sites.
 This site is designed as a concise online reference guide for anyone looking for practical facts on wind power generation for the home.

 THE BASIC FACTS